miking-lang/miking/README.md

 ### Top-Level Definitions and Includes

-Values, types and data constructors can be defined top-level, before the `main` keyword of an MCore program.
+Values, types, and data constructors can be defined top-level, before the `mexpr` keyword of an MCore program.
 The syntax is identical to that of the corresponding MExpr definitions, without the trailing `in`: